Last updated on

 Maybe is like a Boolean value that is not yet known.

-1. Take the time to think of how Maybe combine with Yes and No.
+1. Take the time to think of how Maybe combines with Yes and No.

 • If I have two objects, one which is for sure blue, and one that may be blue, then can I say that I have at least one blue item?
 Is that for sure or maybe?
 What does this entail about the “or” operator on tri-Booleans?